jennielees/full-stack/_posts/2014-08-01-introducing-python.md

 ```
 Hint: you can press the up arrow to find something you previously typed.

 Do the math in your head.
-What's Python doing?
+It's the wrong answer... what's Python doing?

-What if the clipper balance isn't a round number, like $20.14?
+What if the Clipper balance isn't a round number, like $20.14?

 Round numbers are called 'integers' or `int` in code, and decimal numbers with something after the point are called 'floating-point' or `float`.
 The point is 'floating' because there can be any number of things to the right of it.